AdobeDocs/campaign-classic.en/help/reporting/using/use-cases.md

 ## Analyzing a population {#analyzing-a-population}

-The following example lets you explore the population targeted by a set of newsletters by using the descriptive analysis wizard.
+The following example lets you explore the population targeted by a set of newsletters by using the descriptive analysis assistant.

 Implementation steps are detailed below, while an exhaustive list of options and descriptions are available in the other sections of this chapter.